 Lance Ippolito has a trading secret he calls the Shadow Blitz.
 Thanks to some little-known regulatory loopholes, he’s able to gain a short-term information advantage that allows him to buy stocks right before they explode.
 The result?
-Profits of $24,840 (or more) every single week.
-This, according to his YouTube ad.
+Profits of twenty-four thousand eight hundred and forty dollars (or more) every single week.
+This, according to his YouTube ad I just watched.
+Are you as skeptical as I am?
+Let’s hear him out, go from there.
+Scroll down for my Shadow Blitz Alerts review.

 I could’ve written this entire review in one word: scam.
 If Lance Ippolito and the thieves who run WealthPress aren’t behind bars within the next couple of years, I’ll be surprised.
 Why do I say that?
 Because their ads are every bit as fraudulent as the ones Raging Bull cofounders Jeff Bishop and Jason Bond were running; and we all know what happened to them.
-The FTC is suing them for $137 million dollars.
+The FTC is suing them for one hundred and thirty-seven million dollars.
 All of their assets have been frozen.

 Here’s a summary of the lawsuit.
 Notice the similarities between what Lance Ippolito just promised and that which landed Raging Bull in hot water.
 “The FTC alleged that the defendants fraudulently marketed investment-related services that they claimed would enable consumers to make consistent profits and beat the market,” it starts out.

-Is it just me or is Lance’s claim that his simple, set-and-forget Shadow Blitz system “can easily make you $24,840 (or more) every single week” not going to age well?
+Is it just me or is Lance’s claim that his simple, set-and-forget Shadow Blitz system “can easily make you twenty-four thousand eight hundred and forty dollars (or more) every single week” not going to age well?
 Lance better do as much fishing as he can, while he’s still a free man.

 ALTERNATIVE: Become A Digital Real Estate Investor